Getting there & around

 For other European train enquiries contact Rail Europe (0844 848 5848; www.raileurope.co.uk).

-Bicycles can be taken only on the District, Circle, Hammersmith & City and Metropolitan tube lines outside the rush hour, ie 10am to 4pm and after 7pm Monday to Friday.
-Folding bikes can be taken on any line, however.
-Bicycles can also travel on the above-ground sections of some other tube lines and the Silverlink line, but not on the DLR.
+Bicycles on Public Transport Bicycles can be taken only on the Circle, District, Hammersmith & City and Metropolitan tube lines, though not during peak times (7.30am to 9.30am and 4pm to 7pm Monday to Friday).
+Folding bikes can be taken on any line at any time, however.
+Bicycles can also travel on the Overground but not on the DLR.

 Restrictions on taking a bike on suburban and mainline trains vary from company to company but many now have carriages with very generous handicapped sections that cyclists can take advantage of when not in use.
 For details call 0845 748 4950.